seanox/aspect-js/manual/en/composite.md

 ## Loading

-The loading of resources and the object/model binding takes place partially when the component is needed in the UI -- i.e. with the first visibility, which is controlled via the [SiteMap](sitemap.md) as the central face-flow management and thus minimizes the loading time considerably, since only the resources required for the active UI components are loaded.
+The loading of resources and the object/model binding is done partially when the composite is needed in the UI, which controls the [SiteMap](sitemap.md) as a central face flow management and thus minimizes the loading time considerably, because depending on the situation, only the resources of the actively used composites are loaded by the UI.
-The outsourcing and loading of resources at runtime is optional and can be applied completely, partially and not at all.
-There is a fixed order for loading and embedding: CSS, JS, HTML/Markup.
+The outsourcing and loading of resources at runtime is optional and can be used completely, partially or not at all.
+There is a fixed sequence for reloading and
+including: CSS, JavaScript, HTML/Markup.
-If the request for a resource is answered with status 404, it is assumed that this resource has not been swapped out.
+If the request of a resource with status 404 is answered, it is assumed that this resource has not been outsourced.
 If requests are not answered with status 200 or 404, an error is assumed.
-The loading of resources is only performed once with the first request of the component for the UI.
+Resources are loaded only once with the first request of the component for the UI and the content is then cached.

 ### CSS